 In some cases, complying with an enforcement order may no longer be feasible for a party.
 In these cases, however, his or her proper recourse is to abide by the order, properly request and receive the court’s permission to modify the existing court order – NOT simply to stop compliance.

 Failure to Abide by a Court Order: Unacceptable

 Whether intentional or not, a party’s failure to abide by a court order is never OK; and it can result in serious consequences.
 The compliant party should not have to bear the effort, expense, and frustration of seeking enforcement of a court order in Denton.
 However, it is a reality, and it is a legal matter our Denton Divorce Attorneys can help you resolve.

 At The Law Office of Gregory C. Goline, we have experience handling a wide range of family law matters in Denton and throughout North Texas, including enforcement of court orders pertaining to divorce, child custody and child support.

 Whatever the circumstances, and no matter how frustrating the situation can be, it is very important not to take matters into your own hands and try to right a wrong by committing another wrong.
-Going through the proper channels is the best way to obtain compliance by the other party.
+Going through the proper channels, such as an enforcement of orders attorney is the best way to obtain compliance by the other party.
 Contact our office for help.